rxhl/Landmark/README.md

 A basic Yelp-clone that displays points of interest in a given location.
 Built using Python, LeafletJS, PostgreSQL, GeoData API and deployed on Heroku.
 Try it at https://landmarkx.herokuapp.com/

 **Note:** Due to a deployment issue with PostgreSQL on Heroku, the site is currently unavailable.
 You may see a demo [here](https://youtu.be/nLvF-uB40-U).
+Additionally, you may download the repo and run it locally on your machine.

 ## Instructions: